enketo/blog/_posts/2015-05-19-install-enketo.md

 ### 12. Monitoring

 A simple and very useful service to monitor uptime is [uptimerobot.com](https://uptimerobot.com).
 E.g. use a HTTP(s) monitor for https://enketo.aidapplications.com that checks every 5 minutes.
-Specify how you'd like to be alerted when the service is unresponsive.
+Specify how you'd like to be alerted when your Enketo server is unresponsive.

 ![UptimeRobot config](../files/2015/05/uptimerobot.png "Uptime Robot config")